 Expanding Your Reach

 To better publicize a job opening, consider broadening your pool of potential candidates by posting the career opportunity far and wide, including on niche diversity-focused job boards.
-Nearly a quarter of respondents to a recent Cella survey said they have utilized diversity job boards.
+A prospective employer’s DEI policy remains an important consideration for job candidates.

 The Bottom Line on Writing Inclusive Job Descriptions